How to remove a device from Circle management

 - Open your Circle parent app

 - Tap the devices icon in the upper right hand of the parent app

 - Find the device and tap on its name

 - Tap "Remove from Circle" and confirm (repeat the process if your device is listed more than once)

-- You can remove the device form the device list by tapping on it and then "Remove from Circle"
+- You can remove the device from the device list by tapping on it and then "Remove from Circle" as noted above.

 How do I add back a device that I've removed?

-If you have Circle home Plus set up, the device will return to the device list the next time it connects to your network.
+If you have Circle Home Plus set up on your home network, the device will return to the device list the next time it connects to your network.

 - If the device still doesn't appear rebooting your router by powering it on and off, and rebooting Circle then waiting 15 minutes.